• Governance Documents

 4.4

-Late papers will be issued or tabled only in exceptional circumstances and at the discretion of the Chair or his or her nominated deputy.
+Late papers will be issued or tabled only in exceptional circumstances and at the discretion of the Chair or the nominated deputy.

 4.5